Mads Hedenstad Christiansen

 Mads Hedenstad Christiansen (born 21 October 2000) is a Norwegian football goalkeeper who plays for Lillestrøm.

+Career

 He started his youth career in Fet IL, switching to Lillestrøm SK in 2014.
 After the odd bench appearance for the senior team in 2017 and 2018, he was benched for 16 games in 2019 and made his debut in 2020.
 Becoming their mostly used goalkeeper, he began the 2021 season on the bench but started his first Eliteserien match in May against Odd.